 = 1δ+α-δα

 For example, for  = 0.2 and  = 0.1, measure life for a behavior-based treatment in year t would equal 3.57 years.
 The lifetime savings from the year t treatment equal approximately 3.5 times the new savings in year t.

+To illustrate the savings persistence and measure life concepts, this presentation has assumed that savings decay indefinitely at a constant annual rate and the customer attrition rate is constant, but these assumptions, while simplifying the savings accounting, may not hold and need not be used.
+For example, the savings persistence rate may change over time, savings may persist for a finite number of periods, or customer attrition rates may vary.
+Evaluators can relax the assumptions and adapt the above framework to their own situations.
+However, even with alternative assumptions, the concepts of new savings, lifetime savings, and measure life described above are still valid, and with modifications, the formulas for these concepts above can be applied.

+The following section describes how Illinois and Pennsylvania have conducted HER savings accounting with a multi-year measure life.

+Illinois

-To simplify the mathematics, this discussion has assumed a constant annual savings decay rate, but evaluators can be more flexible with their assumptions.
-For example, the Illinois TRM assumes that HER electricity savings persist for five years and that the savings decay at 20% in the first year after treatment and then at a higher rate for the second, third, fourth, and fifth years after treatment.
+The Illinois TRM incorporates the HER savings accounting framework described above with several modifications.
+The TRM assumes that HER electricity and gas savings only persist for five years and that the electric savings decay at 20% in the first year after treatment and then at a higher rate for the second, third, fourth, and fifth years after treatment.
 After the fifth year, the savings completely decay.
-Even with alternative assumptions, the concepts of new savings, lifetime savings, and measure life described above still apply, and with modifications, the formulas for these concepts can be applied.
+Gas savings decay at a faster rate.

+Table 3 presents the Illinois TRM persistence factors for new savings as a function of years since the savings were first realized.
+The savings persistence factors equal one minus the cumulative savings decay rate.

+Table 3.
+Illinois TRM HER Savings Persistence Factors